The Definition of Death

 With this background, we turn to the advantages and disadvantages of the whole-brain approach.
 First, what considerations favor this approach over the traditional focus on cardiopulmonary function in determining death?
 The most prominent and arguably the most powerful case for the whole-brain standard appeals to two considerations: (1) the organismic definition of death and (2) an emphasis on the brain's role as the primary integrator of overall bodily functioning.
 (Some who regard a general definition of death as unnecessary have focused on consideration (2) in defending the whole-brain standard.
 Some others, as discussed later, have retained consideration (1) but dropped consideration (2).)
 An additional consideration that has been influential, yet is logically separable from the other two, is (3) the thesis that the whole-brain standard updates, without replacing, the traditional approach to defining death.

 According to the organismic definition, death is the irreversible loss of functioning of the organism as a whole (Becker 1975; Bernat, Culver, and Gert 1981).
 Proponents of this approach emphasize that death is a biological occurrence common to all organisms.
 Although individual cells and organs live and die, organisms are the only entities that literally do so without being parts of larger biological systems.
-(Ideas, cultures, and machines live and die only figuratively.)
+(Ideas, cultures, and machines live and die only figuratively; cells and tissues are literally alive but are parts of larger biological systems.)
 So an adequate definition of death must be adequate in the case of all organisms.
 What happens when a paramecium, clover, tree, mosquito, rabbit, or human dies?
 The organism stops functioning as an integrated unit and breaks down, turning what was once a dynamic object that took energy from the environment to maintain its own structure and functioning into an inert piece of matter subject to disintegration and decay.
 In the case of humans, no less than other organisms, death involves the collapse of integrated bodily functioning.

 The whole-brain standard does not follow straightforwardly from the organismic conception of death.
 One might insist, after all, that a human organism's death occurs upon irreversible loss of cardiopulmonary function.
 Why think the brain so important?
 According to the mainstream whole-brain approach, the human brain plays the crucial role of integrating major bodily functions so only the death of the entire brain is necessary and sufficient for a human being's death (Bernat, Culver, and Gert 1981).
 Although heartbeat and breathing normally indicate life, they do not constitute life.
 Life involves integrated functioning of the whole organism.
 Circulation and respiration are centrally important, but so are maintenance of body temperature, hormonal regulation, and various other functions—as well as, in humans and other higher animals, consciousness.
 The brain makes all of these vital functions possible.
 Their integration within the organism is due to a central integrator, the brain.